aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/feature-tour/easy-and-lightweight-deployment/_index.md

 ﻿---
 title: Easy and Lightweight Deployment
+articleTitle: Easy and Lightweight Deployment
+linktitle: Easy and Lightweight Deployment
 description: "Aspose.Words for JasperReports is provided as a single JAR file that can be easily integrated with JasperReports or JasperServer."
 type: docs
 weight: 40